— Updated May 2017

 As designers we have to be aware of the function of our work and design as much as we care about the aesthetics and visuals.
 There are a lot of terms for the design of how the site functions and works, from “usability design” to “user experience,” what remains constant is that if we want to become better designers we have to pair these two concepts together.

 Using clear and effective design laws as guides we can use proven formulas for better design.
-These laws both assist in the usability / experience of our design as well as the aesthetic values.
-Furthermore being able to refer and cite these laws when presenting or discussing design you can further establish yourself as a expert with justified reasons for your design choices.
+These laws both assist in the experience and aesthetic quality of our designs.
+Furthermore being able to refer and cite these laws when presenting or discussing design can further establish your expertise and justify your design choices.

 1. Hick’s Law

 Hick’s law states that with every additional choice the time it will take for one to make a selection increases.
-This means that the more options a user has when using your website or web application the more difficult it will be to use.
-This law really speaks the importance of simplicity.
+In short, the more options your website has the more difficult it will be to use.
+This law speaks the importance of simplicity.

 The classic case study for Hick’s law involves a grocery store which put out free jam tasting for customers.
-In one case they had 40+ jams to sample and choose from, and in the other only a few samples.
-What they discovered is that customers purchased more jam when presented with three to four options over the forty plus.
-Most customers opted not to purchase jam at all rather than pick from such a large selection.
+In one case they had 40+ jams to sample and choose from compared to three samples in the control.
+The researchers discovered that customers purchased more jam when presented with a handful of options compared to the forty plus.
+Customers opted not to purchase jam rather than pick from such a large selection.

 2. The Pareto Principal, or the 80 / 20 Rule